DelroyGayle/interview_exercise/README.md

+# PLEASE NOTE
+Please read **README_PARTS1TO3.md** in regard to my answers to this exercise.
+Thank you.

 # Unibuddy Engineering Exercise

 This exercise is based on the deployed Unibuddy Chat service.
 The chat service is a core component in our product suite.